Kamu-JP/cateye/README.md

   "name": "example_json",
-  "url": "Specify the URL of the Tar file containing the binary or Unix executable file here", "dependencies": [
+  "url": "Specify the URL of the Tar file containing the binary or Unix executable file here", "macos-14.3.1": "Enter the package URL for the specified OS here.
+In this case, enter the URL for macOS Sonoma (14.3.1).
+(This key is optional)", "linux-VERSION_ID=38": "Enter the package URL for the specified OS here.
+In this case, enter the URL for Fedora linux 38.
+(This key is optional)", "dependencies": [

     "Specify dependency Kamu Package JSON file here",